 Political Reactions

-Shadow Chancellor Sir Mel Stride criticized the proposals, accusing the government of “blaming Brexit for economic troubles” while failing to accept responsibility for mismanagement.
-He warned that Labour’s approach risks drawing the UK closer to the EU through increased regulatory alignment.
+The proposals have sparked political debate.
+Shadow Chancellor Sir Mel Stride criticized the government’s approach, accusing it of “blaming Brexit for economic troubles” while shirking responsibility for mismanagement.
+He warned that Labour’s strategy risks drawing the UK closer to the EU through increased regulatory alignment, a contentious issue in ongoing political discourse.